tbqh511/dalatbds_broker_backend/README.md

 ## Third-party Libraries Updates

 ### CKEditor
-- Upgraded to CKEditor 4.25.1-LTS (Standard Edition) to address security vulnerabilities in version 4.16.2.
+- Downgraded to CKEditor 4.22.1 (Standard Edition) to avoid license key requirement in LTS versions (4.23.0+).
-- The editor is now loaded via CDN in `create.blade.php` and `edit.blade.php` with `versionCheck: false` to prevent version warnings for LTS.
+- The editor is now loaded via CDN in `create.blade.php` and `edit.blade.php` with `versionCheck: false`.